An efficient Algorithm to partition a Sequence of Integers into Subsets with equal Sums: Conclusion

 \section{Conclusion}

-In section \ref{sectionAlgorithm} we present the recursive algorithm $\Pi\mathit{Solve}$ that solves all homogeneous subset partitioning problems: Given a problem $\Pi(n;k,t)$ with $\Delta_n = k \cdot t$, then the algorithm partitions the integers from $1$ to $n$ into $k$ sets such that the elements in each set add up to $t$.
-The recursion can be stopped, if $n$ ist even and ${2k}$ is a divisor ${n}$ or if $n$ is odd and ${2k}$ is a divisor of ${n+1}$, respectively, because in these cases the meander algorithm presented in section \ref{sectionMeander} can be applied, which directly determines a partitioning.
+In section \ref{sectionAlgorithm} we present the recursive algorithm $\Pi\mathit{Solve}$ which solves following subset partition problems: Given $n, k, t \in \nat$ and $I_n$ with $t \geq n$ and $\Delta_n = k \cdot t$, then the algorithm partitions the integers from $0$ to $n$ into $k$ mutually disjoint sets such that the elements in each set add up to $t$.
+The recursion can be stopped, if $n$ ist even and ${2k}$ is a divisor ${n}$ or if $n$ is odd and ${2k}$ is a divisor of ${n+1}$, respectively, because in these cases the meander algorithms presented in section \ref{sectionMeander} can be applied, which directly determines a partition.